-© ICAO 2017.
+© ICAO 2018.
 All rights reserved.

 This report was produced within the framework of the joint ICAO-UNDP-GEF assistance project Transforming the Global Aviation Sector: Emissions Reductions from International Aviation.
 The views expressed in this publication do not necessarily represent the individual or collective opinions or official positions of these organizations or their Member States.
+The document was fist published in 2017 and then updated in 2018 to account for latest developments in sustainable aviation fuels.